 In the circuit shown on the left, the capacitor will be charged or discharged by any (sufficiently low-impedance) input signal at a rate controlled solely by the resistor; with the capacitor discharged, the output voltage will start at zero, and will begin approaching the input voltage only if the signal is applied for long enough (3RC or so).
 This has an interesting consequence: when the signal is a sine wave of a very low frequency, much lower than the capacitor charge time - the output voltage will, with a slight lag (phase shift), simply follow the input.
 As the frequency increases, however, the signal will get more and more attenuated - and the phase shift will become greater - as the source can't charge or discharge the capacitor quickly enough.
 This circuit is, therefore, a simple, passive low-pass filter.

-The linear response curve for this filter looks like this:
+An example of a linear response curve for this filter may look like this:

 A logarithmic plot over a larger scale of frequencies is perhaps more informative, though: